zoroMari/tic-tac-toe/README.md

 1. Clone this repository to your local machine:

-2. Navigate to the project directory: cd expense-manager
+2. Navigate to the project directory: cd tic-tac-toe

 3. Install project dependencies: npm install

-Running the App
+### Running the App

-To start the Expense Manager app on your local development environment, run the following command: npm start
+To start the Tic-Tac-Toe app on your local development environment, run the following command: npm run dev

-The app will launch at http://localhost:3000.